shakfu/py-js/README.md

 - **Code Messages**.
 Responds to a `code <expression || statement>` message.
 Arbitrary python code (expression or statement) can be used here, because the whole message body is converted to a string, the complexity of the code is only limited by max's parsing and excaping rules.
 (EXPERIMENTAL and evolving).

 #### Interobject Communication
 - **Scan Message**.
 Responds to a `scan` message with arguments.
 This scans the parent patcher of the object and stores scripting names in the global registry.

 - **Send Message**.
 Responds to a `send <object-name> <msg> <msg-body>` message.
 Used to send *typed* messages to any named object.
 Evokes a `scan` for the patcher's objects if a `registry` of names is empty.

 #### Code Editor
 - **Line REPL**.
-The `py3`has two bpatcher line `repls`, one of which embeds a `py3` object and another which has an outlet to connect to one.
-The repls include a convenient menu with all the `py3` object's methods and also feature coll-based history via arrow-up/arrow-down recall of all entries in a session.
+The `py`has two bpatcher line `repls`, one of which embeds a `py` object and another which has an outlet to connect to one.
+The repls include a convenient menu with all the `py` object's methods and also feature coll-based history via arrow-up/arrow-down recall of all entries in a session.
 Of course, a coll can made to save all commands if required.

 - **Code Editor**.
-Double-clicking the `py3` object opens a code-editor.
+Double-clicking the `py` object opens a code-editor.
 This is populated by a `read` message which reads a file into the editor and saves the filepath to an attribute.
 A `load` message also `reads` the file followed by `execfile`.
 Saving the text in the editor uses the attribute filepath and execs the saved text to the object's namespace.

 #### Scripting
 - **Exposing Max API to Python** A significant part of the max api in `c74support/max-includes` has been converted to a cython `.pxd` file called `api_max.pxd`.
 This makes it available for a cython implementation file, `api.pyx` which is converted to c-code during builds and embedded in the external.
-This enables a custom python builtin module called `api` which can be imported by python scripts in `py3` objects or via `import` messages to the object.
+This enables a custom python builtin module called `api` which can be imported by python scripts in `py` objects or via `import` messages to the object.
 This allows the subset of the max-api which has been wrapped in cython code to be called by python scripts or via messages in a patcher.

 ## Building

 Only tested on OS X at present.
 Should be relatively easy to port to windows.

 The following is required:

 ### xcode